Navid200/xDrip/docs/Dexcom/SubsequentG7.md

 This is the recommended approach for starting your next device after you have been using one already.
 If you want to start a G7 or One+ for the first time, the instructions are [here](./G7.md).

-When the status page shows 10 days for transmitter days, or after the optional sensor expiry note on the main screen shows that the sensor will expire in about 12 hours, insert a new sensor following the section titled "Start a G7 or One+" [here](./G7.md).
+When the status page shows 10 days for transmitter days, or after the optional sensor expiry note on the main screen shows that the sensor will expire in about 12 hours, insert a new sensor following the section titled "Starting the sensor" [here](./G7.md).
 ![](./images/G7EndsIn.png)

 You can use a phone, other than your main xDrip phone, to establish connectivity to your new device to confirm that it is working.
 To do that, follow the instructions under the heading "Establish connectivity to G7 or One+" [here](./G7.md) using the other phone.